 - Contenti carries many different types of mills too.
 They have one called: The Compact Economy Rolling Mill, the second mill down on the page, is the one that comes with the wire rolling rollers.

-- Pepe tools also has a selection of 6 different mills.
+- Pepe tools also have a selection of different mills.

 - Otto Frei carries a $465.00 version of Pepe’s mill.

 - FDJ carries 7 mills.

 - Rio Grande carries a large line of Durston Mills.
 None are inexpensive.
 But, they are the best in MHO.
 The least expensive Durston Mill, that also has wire rollers is $830.00.
-But, this machine only has 50mm of rolling area.
+But, this machine only has 50mm of the rolling area.
 Be sure to consider how wide the flat rollers are: you don’t want a rolling mill that can only roll out narrow strips of metal.
 Determine what your needs are and buy accordingly.
 I recommend purchasing the widest mill that you can afford.

 Rolling Mills Outside the USA